astronexus/HYG-Database/hyg/README.md

 #### Previous versions (HYG 2.x, HYG 3.x, directories hyg/v3 and hyg/v2)

 These are in the directories hyg/v2 and hyg/v3.
 As noted above, these have been licensed under Creative Commons BY-SA-2.5.
+All of these are stored as gzip (.gz) files.

 #### General content notes